-Best Tall Building Criteria
+Best Tall Building Award Criteria

 These awards recognize projects that have made extraordinary contributions to the advancement of tall buildings and the urban environment, and that achieve sustainability at the highest and broadest level.
 The winning projects must also exhibit processes and/or innovations that have added to the profession of design and enhance the cities and the lives of their inhabitants.
 Some of the criteria for submission are outlined below.
-It is important to note that, with the exception of the two points regarding completion date eligibility and tall building definitions, a project does not necessarily need to meet every listed criteria.
+It is important to note that, with the exception of the two points regarding completion date eligibility and tall building definitions, a project does not necessarily need to meet every listed criterion.
 Submissions should demonstrate strengths in areas that are applicable.

 - The project advances seamless integration of architectural form, structure, building systems, sustainable design strategies, and life safety for its occupants.

 - The project exhibits sustainable qualities at a broad level:

 - Environment – minimize effects on the natural environment through proper site utilization, innovative uses of materials, energy reduction, use of alternative energy sources, and reduced emissions and water consumption

 - People – has a positive effect on the inhabitants and the quality of human lives